tum-ei-eda/mlonmcu/README.md

 make install  # Alternative: python setup.py install
 ```

-#### Docker (Any other OS)

-See [`./docker/README.md`](https://github.com/tum-ei-eda/mlonmcu/blob/main/docker/README.md) for more details.

-This repository ships three different types of docker images based on Debian:

-- A minimal one with preinstalled software dependencies and python packages

-  Feel free to use this one if you do not want to install anything (except Docker) on your main sytem to work with mlonmcu
-- A medium one which already has the `mlonmcu` python package installed

-  Recommended and the easiest to use.
-(Especially when using `docker-compose` to mount shared directories etc.)

-- A very large one with an already initialized and installed

-  Mainly used for triggering automated benchmarks without spending too much time on downloading/compiling heavy dependencies over and over again.

 ### Usage

 Is is recommended to checkout the provided [Demo Jupyter Notebook](https://github.com/tum-ei-eda/mlonmcu/blob/main/ipynb/Demo.ipynb) as it contains a end-to-end example which should help to understand the main concepts and methodology of the tool.
 The following paragraphs can be seen as a TL;DL version of the information in that Demo notebook.